-A label on the sun visor says, "Never put a rear-facing child seat in the front."
-This is because the risk to the rear-facing child is so great, if the airbag deploys.
+Never put a rear-facing child seat in the front.
+This is because the risk to the rear-facing child is so great, if the airbag inflates.

-A child in a rear-facing child restraint can be seriously injured or killed if the right front passenger airbag inflates.
+A child in a rear-facing child restraint can be seriously injured or killed if the passenger frontal airbag inflates.
 This is because the back of the rear-facing child restraint would be very close to the inflating airbag.
-A child in a forward-facing child restraint can be seriously injured or killed if the right front passenger airbag inflates and the passenger seat is in a forward position.
+A child in a forward-facing child restraint can be seriously injured or killed if the (Continued)

+passenger frontal airbag inflates and the passenger seat is in a forward position.

-Even if the passenger sensing system has turned off the right front passenger frontal airbag and seat-mounted side impact airbag (if equipped), no system is fail-safe.
-No one can guarantee that an airbag will not deploy under some unusual circumstance, even though the airbag(s) are off.
+Even if the passenger sensing system has turned off the front outboard passenger airbag(s), no system is fail-safe.
+No one can guarantee that an airbag will not inflate under some unusual circumstance, even though the airbag(s) are off.

 Secure rear-facing child restraints in a rear seat, even if the airbag(s) are off.
-If you secure a forward-facing child restraint in the right front seat, always move the front passenger seat as far back as it will go.
+If you secure a forward-facing child restraint in the front outboard passenger seat, always move the seat as far back as it will go.
 It is better to secure the child restraint in a rear seat.
-The passenger sensing system is designed to turn off the right front passenger frontal airbag and seat-mounted side impact airbag if: